DeMarcoLab/autolamella/docs/walkthrough.md

 The following is a short explanation of the basic workflow of the AutoLamella program.

 ## Step 1: Creating a protocol
-The AutoLamella package uses a yaml file to store all of the necessary information on the dimensions and characteristics of the fiducial, lamella, and optional microexpansion joints such as the width and height of the lamella, in how many stages the lamella trenches are milled, the dimensions of each stage, milling current, etc. The protocol format was updated alongside the rest of the AutoLamella package, as such an in-depth explanation of what all the values in the new protocol format are and how to convert from the old protocol format to the new one can be found in the [AutoLamella Protocol](protocol.md) section.
+The AutoLamella package uses a yaml file to store all of the necessary information on the dimensions and characteristics of the fiducial, lamella, and optional microexpansion joints.
+Details such as the width and height of the lamella, in how many stages the lamella trenches are milled, the dimensions of each stage, milling current, etc are outlined in the yaml file.

+The protocol format was updated alongside the rest of the AutoLamella package.
+As such, an in-depth explanation of the parameters in the new protocol format, and how to convert from the old protocol format to the new one can be found in the [AutoLamella Protocol](protocol.md) section.

 ## Step 2: Connecting to a microscope
 The first thing to do when opening the AutoLamella program is to connect to a microscope.
-This can be done by entering the IP address of the microscope you would like to connect to in the 'IP adress' field and selecting the correct manufacturer, then clicking the 'Connect' button.
+This can be done by entering the IP address of the microscope you would like to connect to in the 'IP address' field and selecting the correct manufacturer, then clicking the 'Connect' button.

 ![connect to microscope](img/walkthrough/connectToMicroscope.png)